HrithikRai/HrithikRai/README.md

 machine learning solutions with attention to detail.
 Proficient in the full AI development lifecycle including system architecture and database design, microservices development and integration and CI/CD pipelines with ability to work effectively in a collaborative environment.
-Adept at working in dynamic, cross-functional environments having excellent storytelling and communication skills, I am eager to contribute to your pioneering mission of delivering state-of-the-art AI-driven solutions to your clients.
+Adept at working in dynamic, cross-functional environments having excellent storytelling and communication skills.

 **SKILLS**